 - Fully explain the independent and dependent variables

-- Avoid abbreviations and excessive article usage
+- Avoid abbreviations and excessive use of articles

-Introduction and Research Background
+Research Proposal Introduction and Research Background

 The introduction typically begins with a general overview of your research field, focusing on a specific research problem or question.
 This is followed by an explanation of why the study should be conducted.